EthanDunn05/FNFSpeedupUtil/README.md

 - There is no built in way to change the speed of animations.
 This can cause gameplay to be obstructed from an animation that hides gameplay lasting too long.
-- Vs Gorefield V2 does not work.
-There are no plans to support it because the filesystem is fundamentally different.

 ## FAQ